powa-team/powa/docs/quickstart.rst

 .. parsed-literal::
   wget |download_link|

-A convenience script is offered to build every project that PoWA can take advantage of:
+A convenience script is offered to build other non-contrib extensions that PoWA can take advantage of:

+* pg_qualstats
+* pg_stat_kcache

 .. parsed-literal::